-The Bold Italic is an online magazine that launched in 2009 as a collaboration between design firm IDEO and media company Gannett.
+The Bold Italic is an online magazine that launched in 2009 as a collaboration between San Francisco design firm IDEO and media company Gannett.
 It has since changed owners several times, and it is currently held by Saul Sugarman, a longtime journalist who has written about San Francisco for 15 years.
 Sugarman became owner of TBI in August 2025, following two years of serving as its editor in chief.

 TBI is fully queer owned and operated, and we are a not-for-profit venture in partnership with Independent Arts & Media, our 501(c)(3) fiscal sponsor.